astroumd/lmtoy/docs/algorithms.md

 For Sequioa the ifproc and roach data are sampled at 125 Hz and 10 Hz resp., have different timestamps and thus need to be aligned to build the **data[]** for further calibration and analysis.
 This interpolation process is somewhat expensive.
 Effective processing speed is about 20-40 MB/sec for this *process* step.
+The result of each roach board having its own time is that the ntime dimension in the DATA is not the same, they typically differ by 1.
+It is thus easier to write this in the SDFITS notation: a series of spectra with - in this case - (dRA,dDEC) meta data.
+There is only one band and one polarization:

+     SLR:    ra,dec,board,band,pol,pixel,time,data[nchan]
+             NT  NT     1    1   1     1    1     2k-4k

+here NT ~ npixel (=16) * ntime (~1e4)

+     RSR:    ra,dec,board,band,pol,pixel,time,data[nchan]
+              1   1     4    6   1     1   10      256

 Given the SDFITS agreement a spectrum based data structure that could be written as